 Nikki calls herself a rethinker and an adventurer.
 She had her first degree in contemporary dance.
 After that, she did various dance jobs, performed in various places, taught in different communities, and also delivered lectures on dance history.
 In her 40s, she trained as a cranial osteopath.
 Currently, at the age of 67, she is halfway through a master’s degree course in circus direction with Bristol Circomedia.
 She aims to create some unique and inclusive performances.

 Nikki says that women approaching their 50s or 60s or 70s tend to become invisible.
 But she doesn’t want to be one of them.
 With abundant energy, she wants to do different fun things and enjoy life in the best possible way.
+At the moment, that means being a trapeze artist.
 Her next target is to work on ropes.
 If possible, she wants to continue for another 20 years in her circus career by directing and performing.